ahmd-tauqr/ahmd-tauqr/README.md

 - 👋 Hi, I’m @ahmd-tauqr

-    Started as front end developer in 2016 with nothing but html and css, hoping to be the best with good old custom media queries until I discovered bootstrap.
+    Started as front end developer in 2016 with nothing but html and css, hoping to be the best with good old custom css until I discovered bootstrap.
-    Later PHP changed my world when I could build backend web services, dabbed in wordpress theme and plugin development while I ws at it.
+    Later PHP changed my world when I could build backend web services, dabbled in wordpress theme and plugin development while I was at it.
     Got into JavaScript and never looked back.

 - 👀 I’m interested in ...